tomas-gr/RawNanoporeSignalCompression/README.md

 # RawNanoporeSignalCompression
-## This project consist on a thorough study of the state of the art lossless compressor for raw nanopore sequencing data (VBZ) developed by ONT, as well as the proposal of several improvements.
+## This project consists on a thorough study of the state-of-the-art lossless compressor for raw nanopore sequencing data VBZ developed by ONT, as well as the proposal of several improvements.
 ### *Supported platforms:* Linux
 ### *Authors:* Rafael Castelli, Tomás González, Rodrigo Torrado, Álvaro Martín and Guillermo Dufort Y Álvarez
 ### *Contact:* tomas.gonzalez.uy@gmail.com

-## Instalation from source code
+## Installation from source code
 ### Install dependencies
-A conda environment is used for the instalation.
+A conda environment is used for the installation.
-See [this](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) page for installation instructions for conda.
-Once conda is installed, create an environment called "nanoRawEnv" with python=3.11:
+See [This](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) page for installation instructions for conda.
+Once conda is installed, create an environment named "nanoRawEnv" with python=3.11:
 ```
 conda create --name nanoRawEnv python=3.11
 ```